pmuwimukthi/moodboard/README.md

 ```
 2. Configure mood boards in `public/moodboards.json`:

-replace with your video file names. if you don't want to group the video files. just create one group and put init
+replace with your video file names. if you don't want to group the video files. just create one group and put in it.
 ```bash

 {